Google Local Pack: A step-by-step guide to getting ranked

 Enter a search term and find untapped keyword opportunities to make your site more visible in search.

 • Removal of spam listings through spam fighting.
 If your competitors engage in spammy practices or create fake reviews, it can harm your local pack rankings.
-Remove these spam listings to improve your visibility.
+Remove these spam listings to improve your online visibility.

 How do I rank in the Google Map Pack?